 - Track your CD pipeline.
 When it comes to a CD pipeline, there is always room for improvement.
 By performing regular CD pipeline analysis, a DevOps team may be able to identify problems before they escalate.
 Plus, a DevOps team can monitor telemetry throughout its CD pipeline to detect problems before they impact software production.

 A holistic approach to continuous delivery is vital, too.
 If a DevOps team is dedicated to ongoing CD pipeline improvement, it can limit downtime, outages and other delays and deliver fast, efficient and high-performing software.

 The Bottom Line on DevOps Continuous Delivery

 Whereas some DevOps teams dedicate significant time and resources to perform manual tasks, CD empowers DevOps teams to rethink the way they work.

 CD helps a DevOps team bolster its software development and deployment processes.
 It also enables a DevOps team to use a sustainable pipeline to minimize risk.

-Start building a CD pipeline today – you will be happy you did.
+Start building a DevOps Continuous Delivery pipeline today – you will be happy you did.
 If a DevOps team develops a successful DevOps pipeline, it can speed up and enhance its software delivery lifecycle both now and in the future.